formr/formr.github.io/validation.md

 ## validate()

-The easiest - and most basic - way to validate a form.
-Simply add a comma delimited list of your form's labels and Formr will grab all of the <code>POST</code> data, validate it according to your rules, and put the values into an array.
-If your label contains the word <code>email</code>, Formr will automatically assign the <code>valid_email</code> validation rule.
-This method is bascially a basic wrapper around the [post()](/validation#post) method.
+The easiest, and most basic way to validate a form.
+Simply add a comma delimited list of your form's labels and Formr will grab all of the `$_POST` data, perform basic sanitization on it, validate it according to your rules, and put the values into an array.

+If your label contains the word `Email`, Formr will automatically create an `<input type="email">` element and assign the `valid_email` validation rule.
+This method is essentially a basic wrapper around the [post()](/validation#post) method.

 There is one parameter to the `validate()` function:

-1. The first parameter is required and accepts a comma delimited string of form labels and their associated validation rules, wrapped in parentheses <code>()</code>.
+1. The first parameter is required and accepts a comma delimited string of form labels and their associated validation rules, wrapped in parentheses `()`.

 #### Usage